- Code EMSC1006

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload65 hours of contact, comprising lectures, practicals, and field excursion
+Current statement: 60 hours of contact, comprising lectures, practicals, tutorials and field excursions

 Requisite and Incompatibility